 As filmmakers ourselves, we recognize talented artists who bring their visual storytelling gifts to the screen.
-We gather unique and spine-tingling trailers, shorts, features, web series, music videos and screenplays from around the world and showcase them in the heart of Hollywood, complete with red carpet, networking events, and an awards ceremony.
+We gather unique and spine-tingling trailers, shorts, features, web series, music videos and screenplays from around the world and showcase them during an exciting weekend, complete with red carpet, networking events, parties, and a top-notch awards ceremony.

 Welcome to our Haus.